 What about you?
 Do you have doubts about the importance of your writing?
 Do you feel almost unqualified?
 One way to persist and write through the fears is the “I’ll just” method.
 As in, “I’ll just put it out as an ebook”; “I’ll just start with my pimping my Facebook author page”.
 This baby steps method gets you moving and avoids the feelings of overwhelm.

 Another way to feel better is to join a supportive group (like my free Facebook “Book Creation Success” group, or a hometown writers group).
 Sharing tips, asking questions and friending similar others helps me feel less alone in the process.

 A further way to help you write a book (that helps business or career) is to get a writing coach/mentor.
 His/her job is to help you with the steps and not allow any ‘silly’ fears to stop you from launching that dream book.
-From talking to authors, I was often amazed to learn the perspective of other writers contemplating publishing on a controversial topic, and how they needed a coach to help them through that fear of possible outcry or judgement.
+From talking to authors, I was often amazed to learn that the perspective of other writers contemplating publishing was fear-based, and how they needed a coach to help them through that fear of possible outcry or judgement.
 The world has changed and we move towards a more inclusive society.

 As with all forms of art, we get judged when we put our work out to be read, but I believe the value-to-the-world end of the weighing scale usually proves far heavier than the knockers-and-judgers end.